ambitus/linux-containers/examples/kafka/README.md

 platform.

-In order to run this use case, please open 2 shell sessions via ssh into your appliance, and sftp the test text file (sonnet-XVIII.txt) to the same directory where you have your Dockerfile
+In order to run this use case, please open 2 shell sessions via ssh into your appliance, and sftp the test text file ('''sonnet-XVIII.txt''') to the same directory where you have your Dockerfile

 - _**Producer**_ - Create a topic

 ```
 ~/apache_kafka$ docker exec apache_kafka bin/kafka-topics.sh --create --bootstrap-server localhost:9092 --replication-factor 1 --partitions 1 --topic simple-test-topic
-Created topic simple-test-topic.
 ```
 - _**Producer**_ - List all topics

 ```
 ~/apache_kafka$ docker exec apache_kafka bin/kafka-topics.sh --list --bootstrap-server localhost:9092
-simple-test-topic
 ```

 - _**Producer**_ - Send some messages